Notes

 - If pressed for info, they mention that Manx’s file mentions his association with a large Ragman named Dieter, AKA The Eater.

-The Gang are free to begin.
+The Gang must begin.

-From street level, the house presents three possible points of entry:
+The house presents three possible points of entry:

-- The third-floor windows via ladder or grapnel.
+- Third-floor windows via ladder or grapnel.

 The townhouse is fitted with modern paraffin lighting but none of the wall dials work.